Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Final assignment/README.md

 3. Make sure that all layers are projected in [Afgooye / UTM zone 38N (EPSG:20538)]( https://epsg.io/20538).
 4. Classify the landuse data in useful manner.
 5. Create a buffer around the river.
 Choose a reasonable extend of the buffer.
-6. Copy the part of the landuse layer which are potentially effected by flood with the [intersection tool](https://www.youtube.com/watch?v=QBVv7h2Jhvo)(Minute 02:05-02:25).
+6. Copy the part of the landuse layer which are potentially effected by flooding with the [intersection tool](https://www.youtube.com/watch?v=QBVv7h2Jhvo)(Minute 02:05-02:25).
-7. Create a map that shows the kind of landuse in the area of interest and which areas are potentially at flood risk.
+7. Create a map that shows the different kinds of landuse in the area of interest.
+Furthermore, the map should emphasize which areas are potentially at flood risk.
 Note that you can also choose to only show a smaller part of the area if you like.
 8. Export your map as PDF and send it to...